broimsuperman/native-autotrader/README.md

 ## 🚀 Why Choose Native?

-The **"New 2025 Solana Raydium Sniper Bot"** stands out from outdated, low-quality imitators.
+Native stands out from outdated, low-quality imitators.
 This bot is built with the latest optimizations, ensuring top-tier performance for token sniping.

 ### 🔥 Key Features